-In order to apply lighting effects over these polygons, the system provides two algorithms:
+In order to apply lighting effects over these polygons, the GPU provides two algorithms:

-The reason of having this choice comes down to the fact that Flat shading provides ~2.5 times more polygons per second than Gouraud, so it’s important to optimise which polygons need a more realistic shading than others.
+The reason for having this choice comes down to the fact that flat shading fills ~2.5 times more polygons per second than Gouraud, so it’s important to optimise which polygons need a more realistic shading than others.

-Finally, shaded surfaces are blended with texture maps to produce the final result.
+Finally, shaded surfaces are blended with textures (2D bitmaps) to produce the final result.